AARP Medicare Advantage Plans Review

 PFFS

 AARP’s private fee-for-service (PFFS) plan does not have a network.
 Instead, you can see anyone who accepts Medicare to get treatment.
-However, some of AARP’s PFFS plans do not automatically come with Part D coverage; you may have to pay to get a stand-alone Part D plan if you want prescription drug coverage.
+Some of AARP’s PFFS plans do not automatically come with Part D coverage, however, so you may have to pay to get a stand-alone Part D plan if you want prescription drug coverage.
 This plan is best for seniors who want autonomy to get treatment from the doctor or facility of their choice without worrying about networks.

 SNP